gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Note, this change affects all implementations of [`PatternFilterable`](javadoc/org/gradle/api/tasks/util/PatternFilterable.html), not just `FileTree`.

+### System properties are read in different order

+System properties set on the command line with -D option will now override settings in gradle.properties file.
+If you have the same property specified in both places with different values, then Gradle will use a different value after the upgrade.

 ### Undocumented `force` option on [Scala Plugin](userguide/scala_plugin.html) changed to `boolean`

 You may have a `force = <something>` option in your build file.
 Previously, this option was ignored by Gradle's Zinc Scala Compiler, but now it will be read and interpreted as a `boolean` value.
 Read more at [Scala Plugin](userguide/scala_plugin.html)